goroleo/TubeSolver/README.md

 Two game modes:
 - normal game mode;
-- assistant mode after a successfully found solution;
+- assistant mode after a successfully found solution.

 The ability to adjust the palette of game colors for a better visual experience on your monitor.